-Prerequisite: CIS 130 or CPS 186 4 lecture hours per week
+Prerequisite: CIS 130 or CPS 186

 This is a second course in Pascal, designed to prepare a student to use Pascal in real world software applications.
 Modularization, data encapsulation, data structures, pointers, testing strategies, program verification and documentation are covered.
 Searching and sorting techniques are studied.
 Students complete an in-depth programming project.